amorist/awesome/README.md

 - [deskreen](https://github.com/pavlobu/deskreen) - Deskreen turns any device with a web browser into a secondary screen for your computer
 - [surf](https://github.com/surfcodes/surf) - 🏄‍♂️ Surf GitHub code with VS Code. (with CLI, chrome extensions, also works for Gitlab)
 - [ant-design](https://github.com/ant-design/ant-design) - 🌈  A UI Design Language and React UI library
-- [dogehouse](https://github.com/benawad/dogehouse) - The home for voice conversations.
+- [dogehouse](https://github.com/benawad/dogehouse) - Taking voice conversations to the moon 🚀
 - [github1s](https://github.com/conwnet/github1s) - One second to read GitHub code with VS Code.
 - [code-red](https://github.com/Rich-Harris/code-red) - Experimental toolkit for writing x-to-JavaScript compilers
 - [tail-kit](https://github.com/Charlie85270/tail-kit) - Tail-kit is a free and open source components and templates kit fully coded with Tailwind css 2.0.